 Gerie used to say ‘He No Go So Good’, and Piet says when it finally gave up the ghost he said, ‘He No Go No More’!!

 Shit Creek – actually the Kak Spruit; a tributary of the Wilge River which originates on Platberg mountain, flows down, past our old plot and westward through the golf course on the northern edge of town, then turns south and flows into the Wilge below the old park weir; Sensitive Harrismith people refer to it as ‘die spruit met die naam;’

-gooi’ing kleilat – lethal weapon; a lump of clay on the end of a whippy stick or lath; spoken about way more than practiced, in my experience; Here’s a kid loading one:
+gooi’ing kleilat – lethal weapon; a lump of clay on the end of a whippy stick or lath; spoken about way more than practiced, in my experience; and about 10% accuracy when you do get it going; Here’s a kid loading one:

 OK, not really; more a reverie on drink – a nostalgic lookback on a bottle store.
 Platberg Bottle Store / Drankwinkel in Harrismith, the Vrystaat.
 The Swanepoel family business.
 We all worked here at times.

 We were talking about the trinkets, decor and marketing stuff.
 Like those big blow-up bottles hanging from the ceiling.
 Turns out big sister Barbara kept some of them from way back when:

 Younger sister Sheila has some whisky jugs; and I had found an old familiar brandy-making figure online:

 This is where they were displayed, along with the statues of Johnny Walker whisky, Dewars White Label whisky’s Scottish soldier ‘drum major’, Black & White whisky with their two Scotty dogs, Beefeater Gin’s ‘beefeater’, etc. Spot them below:

 Sheila has a lovely Mary Methodist anecdote from around 2012.
 Mary was about 84yrs old back then: